seantauber/mathboard/README.md

 # MathBoard

 An interactive mathematics teaching application that simulates a teacher explaining concepts while writing on a whiteboard.
-The system uses CrewAI for orchestrating LLM agents in the roles of teacher and reviewer, rendering mathematical notation in real-time using MathJax.
+The system uses CrewAI for orchestrating LLM agents in the role of a math teacher, rendering mathematical notation in real-time using MathJax.

-## Core Concept
+## Features

-The application creates an interactive experience where:
+- Real-time step-by-step mathematical explanations
-1. A teacher explains mathematical concepts verbally
+- Natural teaching flow with synchronized text and mathematical notation
-2. While simultaneously writing mathematical notation
+- Interactive whiteboard interface with MathJax rendering
-3. Each step pairs natural speech with LaTeX notation
+- Quick access to common mathematical symbols
-4. Content renders in real-time on a whiteboard interface
+- Support for a wide range of mathematical topics

 ## Project Structure